jojje/imdb-sqlite/README.md

 else it can do, and this takes time.
 Normalizing away such duplicates _will_ mean more joins are required, but it should hopefully allow the engine to more quickly whittle down the dataset.
-I've not tried this, but it seems something plausible to invetigate if your queries are too slow for your taste.
+I've not tried this, but it seems something plausible to investigate if your queries are too slow for your taste.

 Finally, when in doubt.
 Prefix your query with the `EXPLAIN QUERY PLAN`.
 If you see `SCAN TABLE` in there, particularly in the beginning, it means the DB is